DocETL: Agentic Query Rewriting and Evaluation for Complex Document Processing: Rewrite Directives

 \subsubsection{Document Chunking (Map)}

-Large documents often exceed LLM capabilities, leading to incomplete or inconsistent results.
+Large documents often exceed LLM context windows or effective reasoning capabilities, leading to incomplete or inconsistent results.
 Our primary rewrite directive for this case, which we call the {\em split directive}, is:

-Ignore the blue annotations for now.
-This directive breaks down a complex map operation into: splitting the document into multiple, each corresponding to a chunk, gathering peripheral context for each chunk, applying a modified map operation per chunk, and applying reduce to the results.
-The prompt corresponding to $\text{Map}_y$ might explicitly include a statement that only a portion of the original document is being processed.

-To provide more flexibility and optimization opportunities, we introduce smaller decomposition directives, for steps (a)--(d) above:
+Ignoring the purple annotations, this directive rewrites map to: split the document into multiple chunks, gather peripheral context for each chunk, apply a modified map operation per chunk, and reduce the results.
+The prompt for $\text{Map}_y$ may explicitly state that only a portion of the original document is being processed.
+To provide more flexibility and optimization opportunities, we introduce smaller decomposition directives, for steps (\ref{eq:splitmap})--(\ref{eq:unnest}) above:

 When splitting a document, three types of context prove particularly useful: document-level metadata, hierarchical information, and summaries of neighboring chunks.
 The smaller decomposition directives address these and other aspects of document processing: